 Made of a NASA-developed material called ‘visco’ foam, memory foam mattresses contour to your shape and distribute your weight evenly over the surface.
 The ‘memory foam’ is used in the upper layer, which is then supported by the denser non-memory base foam.
 If it were all memory, you would sink to the bottom!
 Different memory foam mattresses may have multiple layers, and some have air channels cut in to reduce heat.

 The key metric to look for is foam density.
-Lower density foam is more prone to breakdown and may not offer the best support, while too high may be too firm.
+Lower density foam is more prone to breakdown and may not offer the best support, while too high might be too firm.
 There are also sub-categories of memory foam mattresses:

 So, what are the pros and cons?